paszu/3DSRepo/Part-4-(New-3DS).md

 29. Press Select on the main menu to eject your SD card
 23. Put your SD card in your computer, then rename `emuNAND.bin` on the root of your SD card to `emuNAND_formatted.bin`
 26. Copy over `emuNAND_formatted.bin` to a safe folder on your computer
-24. Delete the existing `updates` folder from the root of your SD card
+24. Delete any existing `updates` folder from your SD card root that may be leftover from a previous downgrade or update
 25. Copy the `updates` folder from the 2.1.0 firmware zip to the root of your SD card
 27. Reinsert your SD card into your 3DS then press Start and reboot into emuNAND
 28. Open sysUpdater **on emuNAND**